Source: The Fundamentals of Stand-Up Comedy by Jim Richardson, ORGANIZED COMEDY Press, copyright 1990-2014, pages 442-446.

 on, that is the only show you want the audience to be thinking about.

 2) Encourage patrons to tip waitresses.
-Comedy audiences are notorious bad tippers.
+Comedy audiences are notoriously bad tippers.
 They need reminding or the waitress will get skunked.
 Then, she will take it out on the comics!

 3) Push specials on bar drinks, appetizers and dinners, etc.